 There is so much to see and do, that I created 3 itinerary options for your one day in Florence.

-I love the history of the city and what it has to offer.
+We absolutely love the history of the city and what it has to offer.
 We have no doubt that you will, too!

 One Day in Florence Itinerary Option 1: